halfnelson/svelte-native-test-app/README.md

-# NativeScript-Vue Application
+# NativeScript-Svelte Application

-> A native application built with NativeScript-Vue
+> A native application built with Svelte-Native

 ## Usage